 Curricular Resources

-Find resources created by Indigitize, and those created in partnership with our Community of Practice participants.
+Find resources created by Indigitize, and those created in partnership with our Community of Practice participants and partner organizations.

 Indigenized AI Snapshots